-LIVING CITY now With the Waterfront Precinct open, Council focused on attracting further CBD. commercial and retail growth our
+With the LIVING CITY Waterfront Precinct now open, Council is focused on attracting further commercial retail growth in our CBD. and

 Locally owned DOKS Developments will acquire the Fenton Way site, constructing a \$3 million development that consists of a Giant retail store, café, bike hire, shuttle bus zone for mountain bike tours and seven residential apartments.